sktaylortrash/TCPLightingWebInterface-MQTT-Docker/README.md

 Also if you want to expose the service on a port other than the default webserver port of 80.
 Change "80:80" to something like "1234:80" to make the webserver available at port 1234

+### By configuring the volumes variable to point to a local copy of tcp.token.
+The generated token will survive container recreation and upgrades.
+Otherwise you will have to press the sync button to regenerate the token everytime.

 ```yaml
 version: '3'